Jallikattu (2019 film): Plot

 Kalan Varkey is a butcher in a rural village in Kerala who meets with his assistant Antony before dawn each day to slaughter a buffalo and prepare its meat for sale in the market.
 One morning a buffalo slips its bindings, escaping into the hilly forest.
 Soon after a large haystack is set ablaze and the entire village wakes up to put out the fire.
 Hearing of the buffalo's escape, and believing that it was responsible, the men of the village begin an urgent hunt for the animal.
-As the day progresses the villagers repeatedly try and fail to corner the buffalo and kill it.
-The crops at the rubber plantation are trampled, a drink vendor's cart is smashed, and the village's bank and convenience store are both destroyed.
+As the day progresses the villagers repeatedly try and fail to corner and kill the buffalo.
+The crops at a rubber plantation are trampled, a drink vendor's cart is smashed, and the village's bank and convenience store are both destroyed.
 The villagers begin to turn on Varkey, blaming him for the destruction.

-Meanwhile, the police refuse to help as killing cattle is illegal—instead, they merely warn people to stay inside until the buffalo is caught.
-The frustrated villagers call Kuttachan, a renowned local poacher, for help.
-Antony is unhappy to see Kuttachan back in the village; in a flashback it is revealed that before the two men had been rivals over Varkey's sister Sophie.
+Meanwhile, the police refuse to help as killing cattle is illegal.
+They merely warn people to stay inside until the buffalo is caught.
+The frustrated villagers seek the help of Kuttachan, a renowned local poacher.
+Antony is unhappy to see Kuttachan back in the village; in a flashback it is revealed that the two men previously rivals for the affections of Varkey's sister Sophie.
 Antony got Kuttachan arrested by informing the police that Kuttachan was stealing sandalwood from the local church.
 As Kuttachan prepares for the hunt by chopping up a metal bucket handle into pieces of buckshot, the villagers argue over which of them deserves to land the killing blow on the buffalo.

 Elsewhere in the village, the disruption—both from the buffalo's rampage and the hunt—spreads further, causing other personal and social issues to come to the surface.
 Law and order begins to break down, with some of the men setting off fireworks and committing random acts of vandalism.
-Kuriachan, a wealthy man who had been planning an elaborate feast of buffalo dishes for his daughter's wedding, ventures out to try and find some chicken instead—he is seized by a group of workers who strip him naked and bring him to the hunt as a good luck trophy.
+Kuriachan, a wealthy man who had been planning an elaborate feast of buffalo dishes for his daughter's wedding, ventures out to try and find some chicken instead.
+He is seized by a group of workers who strip him naked and bring him to the hunt as a good luck trophy.
 Kuriachan's daughter tries to elope with her boyfriend, but a neighbour catches and scolds her.